LazyCodex

 npx lazycodex-ai install

-npx lazycodex-ai install --no-tui --codex-autonomous
+npx lazycodex-ai doctor

 For provider and routing details, see Configuration.